nicolas-steenhout/main-live/_posts/2024-03-10-giant-nested-curves-workshop.md

 It's been a hot minute since I did curves, hand pieced, with my very first quilt.
 2019!!!
 And I liked the look of what Daisy is doing with curves.
 And I wanted to attend another workshop anyway since the one with [Stacey Day](/heart-quilt-workshop/) was so good.

+I used scraps from my "heart quilt", which were all Kaffe Fassett fabrics.
+Looks like I'm making another Kaffe Fassett quilt then!
 Apart from being a lot of fun, I've learned a bunch of things.

 ### Starching